-- Cooked in its own fat, these tender morsels of seasoned pork developed delightfully crispy edges.
+- Cooked in their own fat, these tender morsels of seasoned pork developed delightfully crispy edges.

-- Made with the cut of pork I prefer for my pulled pork, thes Pork Shoulder Carnitas recipe is amazing served as tacos.
+- Made with the cut of pork I prefer for my pulled pork, this Pork Shoulder Carnitas recipe is amazing served as tacos.

 - First cooked in a Dutch oven, then shredded and broiled to get browned, it’s impossible to resist the tender and crispy pork carnitas!